nzyokifred/portfolio/README.md

 This website gives a brief description of the user and some of the projects undertaken with their repo-links.
 ### Prerequisities
 You need to have git installed,
-You can install it with the following command in your terminal `$ sudo apt install git-all`
+You can install it with the following command in your terminal, `$ sudo apt install git-all`
 ### Setup
 To access this project on your local files, you can clone it using these steps